 But the truth won’t serve.
-You can’t sing it for your supper and amuse the other guests.
-It’s odourless and flat, so it has to be inflated.
+It doesn’t sell.
+You can’t sing it for your supper to amuse the other guests.
+It’s odourless and flat, so it has to be augmented.
+Inflated.
 Fermented.
 There’s your explanation, bounded in a nutshell.

-Hill’s imaginary gas passed through the bilious digestions of Henshawe, Aubrey, and the Reverend Doctor Clark over the span of three hundred years, until it was finally excreted as printer’s ink into the commode of Clark’s mass-market proto-tabloid, Aubrey’s Brief Lives.
+Hill’s imaginary gas passed through the bilious digestions of Henshawe, Aubrey, and the Reverend Doctor Clark over the span of three hundred years, until it was finally excreted as printer’s ink into the commode of Clark’s mass-market gossip anthology, Aubrey’s Brief Lives.

 The rest is history.
 Or in this case not history, but legend.
-As folklorist Bacil [sic] F. Kirtley wrote in John Aubrey upon the Seventeenth Earl of Oxford, in The Journal of American Folklore 78, no. 307 (1965): 64-65:
+As folklorist Bacil [sic] Kirtley wrote in John Aubrey upon the Seventeenth Earl of Oxford [tangent the third, including a music video], in The Journal of American Folklore:

-One more inaccuracy needs corrected: I wish I’d been able to travell seaven yeares.
+One more inaccuracy needs correcting: I only wish I’d been able to travell seaven yeares.
 I was away from February 1575 through April 1576.
 Fifteen short months, ten of which were spent in Italy, where I picked up a few things that I wrote about later.
-My reasons for leaving England had nothing to do with flatulence.
-My only cause for embarrassment was when I was forced to return home after my funds were cut off.
+My reasons for leaving England had nothing whatsoever to do with flatulence.
+My only embarrassment occurred in Venice, when I was forced to return to England because my funds were cut off.
 (Need you ask?
-Cecil.)
+Burghley.
+Another story.)

-But that nugget in Brief Lives about my living at Florence in more grandeur than the duke of Tuscany.
-Aubrey et alii were blowing more smoke, as I was only there for two weeks.
+The nugget in Brief Lives about my living at Florence in more grandeur than the duke of Tuscany, though: Aubrey et alii were blowing more smoke, as I was only there for two weeks.
 But for my time in Italy taken as a whole?